sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 ## Linux for Real time

+- reference: An introduction to real-time Linux : https://youtu.be/-wAo6bWh4jM

-for linux is possible to use extensions or patches for real-time
+For linux is possible to use extensions or patches for real-time

 Linux uses to run under a fair scheduling system
 - CFS completely fair schedule